Flow equation approach to singular stochastic PDEs

-Our approach to the renormalization problem is similar in spirit to the approach proposed recently in \cite{linares2021} in the context of quasi-linear SPDEs.
-The model introduced in that work consists of certain multi-linear functionals of the noise indexed by multi-indices.
-The above functionals can be represented by linear combinations of trees but this representation does not play any role in the proof.
-The stochastic estimates for the model are established inductively with the use of the spectral gap inequality.
-The counterterms are fixed by the symmetries and the BPHZ renormalization conditions. \end{rem}

 \begin{rem} The singular SPDE~\eqref{eq:spde_example} belongs to the class of the stochastic quantization equations~\cite{parisi1981,damgaard1987}.
 The invariant measure for the SPDE~\eqref{eq:spde_example} describes a model of QFT with a modified propagator (this was established in~\cite{gubinelli2018pde} for $\rdim=3$ and $\sigma\in(21/11,2]$).
 Models of this type (especially for $\rdim=3$) attracted attention in the area of constructive QFT because they can be used to implement rigorously the Wilson-Fischer expansion used to study critical phenomena (see for example \cite{abdesselam2007} and references cited therein).
 In the case $\rdim=4$ the invariant measure for the SPDE~\eqref{eq:spde_example} is not supposed to be reflection positive but should satisfy all other Osterwalder-Schrader axioms.
-Let us mention that the SPDEs of the form~\eqref{eq:spde_example} are expected to describe the continuum limit of the long-range statistical models such as the Ising model with power-law-decaying interactions of the form $|\bar x|^{-\rdim-\sigma}$, where $|\bar x|$ is the distance between the spins.
+Let us mention that the SPDEs of the form~\eqref{eq:spde_example} are expected to describe the large scale behavior of certain long-range statistical models.
+For example, the SPDEs of the above form should govern the random fluctuations of a suitably rescaled coarse-grained spin field of the Ising-Kac model with power-law-decaying interactions of the form $|\bar x|^{-\rdim-\sigma}$, where $|\bar x|$ is the distance between the spins.
 However, we are not aware of any rigorous results in this direction. \end{rem}

 \begin{dfn} The actions $\fM$ and $\fN$ of the group $\bR$ on $C(\bM)$ are defined by

 \end{dfn}